molily/molily.de/_posts/2017-11-25-robust-javascript.md

 }
 ```

 One thing is still missing: The handling of `NaN` values.
-Let’s add a failing spec:
+Let us add a failing spec:

 ```js
 it('throws an error if one argument is NaN', function() {